The Playing Ability Test or "PAT" is a measure of golfing ability. It means PGA Professionals have the skills needed to teach and grow the game.

 The 36-hole playing ability test for golf is something you must pass if you want to become a PGA Professional.

-One of the following must be completed within two years prior to registering into the PGA Professional Golf Management Program (PGA PGM Program):
+One of the following must be completed within eight years prior to registering into the PGA Professional Golf Management Program (PGA PGM Program):

 - Pass the 36-hole Playing Ability Test or;